 Contact The Law Office of Sean R. Dingle, LLC, in Denver to schedule a consultation.
-Denver lawyer Sean R. Dingle can help you plan and implement a strategy to retain your professional license.
+Our lawyer, Sean R. Dingle, can help you plan and implement a strategy to retain your professional license.

-Examples Of Advice You Are Likely To Hear When You Visit With Attorney Sean Dingle
+Examples Of Advice That You Are Likely To Hear When You Visit With Attorney Sean Dingle

-1. Review your malpractice coverage, if you have it and if this is relevant to your case.
+1. Review your malpractice coverage if you have it and it is relevant to your case.
 Will your medical malpractice insurance or other professional practice-related insurance cover your legal costs as you prepare to defend your professional license vigorously?
-Whether or not it seems fair, your financial resources may determine whether you can afford the best legal representation available to defend your freedom, your reputation and your professional license.
+Regardless of whether it seems fair, your financial resources may determine whether you can afford the best legal representation available to defend your freedom, your reputation and your professional license.

 2. Don’t assume that a letter asking you to respond to an ethics complaint within 30 days means you have plenty of time to decide what to do.
 This type of communication should be considered an urgent stimulus to take action.
 It is also best handled by an experienced professional license defense attorney.
-A licensure board is not your “friend” in such cases.
+Licensure board members are not your friends in such cases.
 This is not a friendly inquiry.
-Denver lawyer Sean R. Dingle has the knowledge and experience to guide you forward when your license or professional good standing is at risk.
+Mr. Dingle has the knowledge and experience to guide you forward when your license or professional good standing is at risk.
 He is a former assistant attorney general who served as the disciplinary prosecutor for the Colorado State Board of Medical Examiners.

 3. In confidential consultations with your attorney, explore the facts of your case.
 A complaint may have come from a patient, a family member of a patient or a hospital.
 Do not – again, do not – attempt to talk your way out of the accusations with the accusing party.
 Such conversations are practically guaranteed to make your case more difficult to resolve in your favor.
 Talking too much about ethics complaints before talking to a lawyer is one of the most common pitfalls of a license defense matter – and one of the primary ways by which suspicions or accusations lead to worst-case outcomes.

-5. Consult with The Law Office of Sean R. Dingle, LLC, regarding any type of professional licensure issues involving any licensing board.
+5. Consult with attorney Dingle regarding any type of professional licensure issues involving any licensing board.
 You may be a real estate broker, a psychotherapist or an insurance broker.
 Mr. Dingle has experience relevant to many of these professions as well as medical professions.
 He has a license to produce insurance in Colorado.
-The law firm welcomes inquiries from anyone with license defense concerns.
+At our law firm, we welcome inquiries from anyone with license defense concerns.

-How To Respond To A Board Complaint: Step One — Talk To An Attorney
+Step One When Responding To A Board Complaint: Talk With An Attorney

-Discuss your case with an experienced professional license defense lawyer.
-Sean R. Dingle is prepared to direct you on what to do next after you have been accused of an ethics complaint or charged with a crime.
-Call 303-225-7583 or contact our Denver, Colorado, firm to schedule your free initial consultation concerning a nursing or medical professional license defense matter.
+Discuss your case with our experienced professional license defense lawyer.
+Mr. Dingle is prepared to direct you on what to do next after you have been accused of an ethics complaint or charged with a crime.
+Call 303-225-7583 or reach out to our Denver, Colorado, office to schedule your free initial consultation concerning a nursing or medical professional license defense matter.